Introduction: EDI Commitment Statement

 - Name and Gender Identifier Change Policy and Procedures

 - Sexual and Gender Based Violence Response Policy

 - Workplace Leaves of Absences

 - Workplace Violence Policy

 Lakehead University is committed to addressing any concerns an individual may have with regards to equity, diversity and inclusion, including the monitoring and reporting of such concerns.
-All general inquires or concerns related to equity, diversity or inclusion, including the Canada Research Chairs Program, should be directed to:
+All general inquiries or concerns related to equity, diversity or inclusion, including the Canada Research Chairs Program, should be directed to:

 The Office of Human Rights and Equity exists to foster an equitable, inclusive, accessible and accommodating environment that is welcoming to persons of all ages, genders, ethnicities, sexualities, abilities, family statuses, faiths and analogous identities.
 The purpose of this office is to prevent and respond to discrimination, harassment and sexual violence; provide unimpeded access to Lakehead University services; and provide support and response mechanisms for those whose rights may have been violated.
 Any information which is shared is kept strictly confidential.
 The Office of Human Rights and Equity operates at arm's length to ensure separation and confidentiality.
 The Office operates independently (to ensure complainant confidentiality and privacy), but reports to the Vice-President Administration and Finance.
 The Vice-President Administration and Finance will be responsible for monitoring and reporting equity concerns regarding the CRC program to the Provost and Vice-President Research and Innovation.